Prince Waikiki Hotel Review, Oahu, Hawaii.

 The red icon above outlines the location of Prince Waikiki, it is:

-You’ll find welcoming sitting areas virtually everywhere you go within the hotel.
-These “chill zones”, as I like to call them, are made up of comfortable couches and funky armchairs.
-Like these pair of beauties, available for guests to sink into while waiting for a taxi.
-Cool, very cool.
+You’ll find welcoming sitting areas everywhere you go within the hotel.
+These ‘chill zones’ are made up of comfortable couches and funky armchairs.
+Like these pair of beauties, sink into them while waiting for a taxi.

 The bathrooms are enormous and luxurious.
 There is a beautiful tub tempting you to take a bath night after night.
 The shower and toilet (it has a great bidet by the way) are in separate areas with privacy doors.
 Love, love, love.

 No expense is spared with the amenities.
-Malie is my all-time favourite Hawaii beauty range; I’m obsessed with the original Koke’e scent.
+Malie is my all-time favorite Hawaii beauty range; I’m obsessed with the original Kokee scent.
 I was thrilled to see Maile at Prince Waikiki; they are a very indulgent choice of product.